linzhi2013/MitoZ/README.md

 It takes ~100G when we tested MitoZ with `--thread_number 16`.

 ## Get started

+See `INSTALL.md` for installation instruction.

 MitoZ includes multiple functions, including `all`, `all2`, `filter`, `assemble`, `findmitoscaf`, `annotate` and `visualize`.

-**Important: make sure you are in the `mitozEnv` environment when you run MitoZ!** see `INSTALL.md` for installation instruction.
+**Important: make sure you are in the `mitozEnv` environment when you run MitoZ!**

     source activate mitozEnv